Beheading of John the Baptist: Depictions of Salome, Herod, and the death of John the Baptist

 Scenes from the events around the death of John were an extremely common subject in the treatment of John the Baptist in art, initially most often in small predella scenes, and later as a subject for larger independent works.
+These also include the subsequent Feast of Herod.
 The following list does not attempt completeness but begins with works with their own articles, then includes many of the best-known depictions in chronological order (to see each work, follow the link through the footnote):